abhishek9680/digital-healthcare-system/README.md

 - Doctor registration now returns a "pending approval" message; doctor login will return 403 if account is not approved.
 - Admin dashboard now has tabs for managing doctors, patients and pending approvals.

+- Prescription : a doctor-facing prescription composer (create medicines, dosages, notes) and a patient-facing prescriptions list/view are available in the current UI.

 ---

 ## 🧪 Quick API checks (examples)